 This is copied from: http://www.historicporsche.com/pages/about-the-historic-porsche-collection

-This article is Copyright © 2015.
+External material attributed.
+Otherwise, this article is Copyright © 2007-2017.
 Ronald Kwas.
-The terms Volvo, Bosch, Pertronics or Allison/Craneare used for reference only.
+The terms Volvo, Bosch, Pertronics, Allison/Crane, or Lucas are used for reference only.
 I have no affiliation with any of these companies other than to try to keep their products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here.
-The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, at the readers discretion.
+The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, (or worshipped!) at the readers discretion.
 As with any recipe, your results may vary, and you are, and will always be, in charge of your own knuckles!

 You are welcome to use the information here in good health, and for your own non-commercial purposes, but if you reprint or otherwise republish this article, you must give credit to the author or link back to the SwEm site as the source.
 If you don’t, you’re just a lazy, scum sucking plagiarist, and the Washington Post wants you!
 As always, if you can supply corrections, or additional objective information or experience, I will always consider it, and consider working it into the next revision of this article...along with likely the odd metaphor and probably wise-a** comment.